aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 ### AWS account requirements

 Before deploying this solution, you must have the following set up in your AWS account:
-- A public SSL/TLS certificate from AWS Certificate Manager (ACM)
+- A public SSL/TLS certificate from AWS Certificate Manager (ACM) [documentation on how to create public certificate](https://aws.amazon.com/certificate-manager/getting-started/)
-- A DNS domain or subdomain configured in Route 53 or your DNS provider
+- A DNS domain or subdomain configured in Route 53 or your DNS provider [documentation on how to create a domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html)

 ### AWS CDK bootstrap